rohanthewiz/kitty_mon/README.md

 Copy the `app` executable where needed.
 Example: `scp app user@myserver.net:bin/kitty_mon`

 ## Using KittyMonitor
-Note that both the server and client operate from the same binary.
+Note that the single compiled binary can operate as server or client.
 KittyMonitor launches a goroutine that polls system board temperature of the Odroid.

 The main thread continues in an infinite loop to:
  1. poll temperature every 2 mins
  2. connect to the server every 4 mins and send any unsent readings (up to a limit).